 The recent 'Tea Party' protests are a step in the right direction, but are still too unfocused.
 If anyone with Tea Party connections is reading this, please consider pitching this idea as a mission to focus the efforts around.
 All other objectives of tax reduction, spending restraint, and penalties for pork-barrel wastage will automatically flow as downstream outcomes of this.
 This would enable ideas 2) and 3) to become realities as well.
 Politicians will resist this, but when cornered into a debate, they will not be able to produce any persuasive excuse that conceals their desire to maintain the profligate status quo.

 As you can see, many of these are policies that have existed in America in the past - when America was ascendant.
 Out of these six, even one or two would create a dramatic economic boom.
-I have no illusions that the mediocre minds in Washington would implement (indeed, re-implement) any of these ideas, or even have the courage to uproot the entrenched interests that profit from the moribund status quo.
+We have no illusions that the politicians in Washington would implement (indeed, re-implement) any of these ideas, or even have the courage to uproot the entrenched interests that profit from the moribund status quo.

 However, US corporations are not blameless in all this.
 The shortsightedness of many senior executives costs their corporations far more money than an approach that sees beyond merely the next quarter or the end of the fiscal year.